Microaggressions include all the little annoying, daily power moves that you are not sure whether to address or not, and how to address.

 Then, you must draw your boundaries.

-First, make sure you draw them out of their cover, and then keep insisting on your boundaries (“broken record technique”) until they backtrack or apologize.
+First, make sure you draw them out of their cover, and then insist on your boundaries (“broken record technique”) until they backtrack or apologize.

 See “Power University” for more.